stfc/PSyclone/doc/developer_guide/module_manager.rst

 is used
 to discover all of the source files required to make a standalone driver.

-The :ref_guide:`ModuleManager psyclone.parse.html#psyclone.parse.ModuleManager`
+A :ref_guide:`ModuleManager psyclone.parse.html#psyclone.parse.ModuleManager`
-is a singleton which must be obtained via `ModuleManager.get()`.
+can be created by `ModuleManager()`.
 Having obtained the instance, it may be used to search for a particular module via the `get_module_info` method:

 .. automethod:: psyclone.parse.ModuleManager.get_module_info